 - Humongous Mecha: Defend Them All and its Boss Rush variant, Invem Them All, are this.

-- Insectoid Aliens: Many of the Boss-level mutants solidly fall into this category, being close, visually, to Earth insects.
+- Insectoid Aliens: Many of the Mutants solidly fall into this category (especially boss level ones) being close, visually, to Earth insects.

 - Nothing Is Scarier: No one really knows where they come from or if there's any purpose in any of their attacks on all the planets they invade other than simply grow stronger and continue to consume more and more...